 For optimum protection, use premium versions of the preferred antivirus software.
 The free versions still protect your connections but aren’t reliable.
 Purchase licensed antivirus software versions and pay for the subscriptions on time.
 Additionally, keep note of software updates and never relent in upgrading to the latest security features.

 Use Cold Wallets for Long-Term Investments

 Traders have two key wallet options to compare: cold and hot wallets.
 Hot wallets are the most used option because of their efficiency and reliability.
 However, these wallets aren’t secure and are more susceptible to hacking.
 Cold wallets are rarely used options but the most suitable and secure options for long-term investors.
+So, if you want to buy bitcoin for example, it’ll be better to store it in a cold wallet.
 With hot wallets, you can log in from anywhere, meaning anyone with the seed phrase can access the account.

 Cold wallets require extensive technical knowledge to set up and operate.
 They operate offline, meaning hacking is never an issue.
 But then, you must keep the USB-like device and private crypto keys secure.

 When trading cryptocurrency, it’s your responsibility to safeguard your crypto wallet account and stored tokens.
 How would you do that?
 Watch over the security of your internet connections and always use proxies to protect your wallet against hacking attempts.
 Keep your seed phrase and passwords safe.
 Add 2-factor authentication to your crypto wallet account to thwart login attempts by unauthorized parties.
 Lastly, use cold wallets for all long-term investments involving huge transactions.